bediger4000/postorder-tree-traversal/README.md

     ./postorder 5 3 7 2 4 8 > example.dot

+You get the order of the numbers on the command line by doing a breadth-first traversal of the desired binary search tree.
 After using [a script](comp) to run the command line, and process using GraphViz `dot`, you get an image like this: